Leave Fat Black Women The F*ck Alone

 Advertisement

 Freedom begins in what author Sonya Renee Taylor describes as “radical self-love” in her book and movement The Body Is Not An Apology.
-Radical self-love, Taylor says, is not to be confused with the conditional and wavering “self-confidence” or “self-esteem”.
+Radical self-love, Taylor says, is not to be confused with the conditional and wavering “self-confidence” or “self-esteem.”
 Feeling better about yourself doesn’t change systems of inequality.
-It’s a political, social justice act of wonder, appreciation and acknowledgment of your inherent existence as love.
+It’s a political, social justice act of wonder, appreciation, and acknowledgment of your inherent existence as love.

-Radical self-love, as Taylor describes, is “taking back my experience of being 100% worthy and powerful and divine in the body that I have as it is right now—and I mean that in the spiritual, mental and physical body.”
+Radical self-love, as Taylor describes, is “taking back my experience of being 100% worthy and powerful and divine in the body that I have as it is right now — and I mean that in the spiritual, mental, and physical body.”

 Though it is an individualized act, I see that “taking back” exemplified in Lizzo’s Instagram Live when she says, “I’m not going to do what y’all want me to do, ever.”
 It’s both an acknowledgment and a liberation.
 Her refusal to shrink, her insistence that she is deserving of inhabiting and sharing with the world the inherent divinity of her body are aided by her wealth and power.
 We must make collective space for Black women without these same resources to have their own “taking back” experience.